-As long as the individual who created the initial trust is still alive, they can make changes to the trust including who the trustee and beneficiaries are, what assets are included, and the terms of the trust.
+As long as the individual who created the initial trust is still alive, the person may make changes to the trust including who the trustee and beneficiaries are, what assets are included, and the terms of the trust.
 They can also cancel the trust completely and make it invalid.

 Why make a GST trust?

 The assets in the trust are also protected from future beneficiaries’ debts.
-This means that creditors for your grandchildren cannot access the trust to pay off their credit card or student debt.
+This means that creditors your children, grandchildren, etc. cannot normally pierce the trust to pay the beneficiary’s debts.

-GST trusts are also unique in that they allow the original grantor to determine how the assets will be distributed in the future.
-They can have limitations, for example, a beneficiary may only access the trust if they reach a certain age and milestone like staying sober, maintaining a certain GPA, or graduating college.
+GST trusts are also useful in directing how the assets will be distributed in the future.
+The trust may incorporate can have limitations, for example, that a beneficiary may only access the trust if they reach a certain age and milestone like staying sober, maintaining a certain GPA, or graduating college.

-If these milestones are not met, the GST trust can hold the assets and not distribute them to the beneficiary.
-This allows the original grantor control over future generations that have not even been born yet.
+If these milestones are not met, the GST trust can hold the assets and not distribute them to the beneficiary until the conditions are met.
+This allows the creator of the trust to control the access which future generations may have to the trust funds.